 How to set up a TopCashback account

-To login and set up an account, you will need your email address and to choose a password.
+To log in and set up an account, you will need your email address and to choose a password.
 Like setting up any other online account, you will also need to supply your regular details like address etc. The signup process only takes a few minutes and is totally free.
-You can sign up here.
+You can sign up for free here.

 Start getting cashback quickly